-(From the EiC: 2015 marks the introduction of a new book review editor at the ICE blog.
+(2015 marks the introduction of a new book review editor at the ICE blog.
 Please welcome Rob Cooney who is an influential medical educator on the ‘internets.’
 Check out his blog FlippedEM.com for more details about some of his projects.
 Many thanks to Felix Ankel (@felixankel) for starting the book review series.
-Felix will be starting a new series on educational leadership this year. – Jonathan)
+Felix will be starting a new series on educational leadership this year. –Jonathan (@sherbino))

 Getting off of the elevator for the first time at the Institute for Healthcare Improvement , I was struck by their mission statement, posted on the wall for all to see: